Know what your

 How is this different from Straude?

 Straude tracks Claude Code usage and uploads it to a cloud leaderboard.
-SkillKit is local-first (your data never leaves your machine), supports 12 agents instead of just Claude, and focuses on efficiency rather than rewarding spend.
+SkillKit is local-first (your data never leaves your machine), tracks sessions from 14 agents instead of just Claude, and focuses on efficiency rather than rewarding spend.

 Which AI coding agents are supported?